-Most of the people who fell in this scam only realize it until it's too late.
+Most of the people who fell into this scam only realize it until it’s too late.
 Yodrak Chaipan, a 39-year old man declares that he received a message online who promised 1 million baht from someone who claimed to be a person working in the banking industry.

 After a phone conversation with the criminal, Mr Yodrak was sure he talked to a bank official.

 “He was so smooth,” the man said regarding the criminal.
 “He asked me to transfer 6,500 baht as a documentation fee and then 60,000 baht.”